andreykobal/xdc-nft-game/README.md

    git clone https://github.com/andreykobal/mantle-nft-game.git
    ```

-2. Open the Unity game project using Unity Hub or your preferred Unity editor.
+2. Open the Unity game project that is located in `/unity-project` using Unity Hub or your preferred Unity editor.

 3. Install the necessary dependencies and packages required for the project.